NativeScript/nativescript-fresco/README.md

 - **roundBottomRight**

-Boolean value used for determining if the image's bottom right corner should be rounded.
+Boolean value used for determining if the image's bottom right corner will be rounded.

 - **roundBottomLeft**

-Boolean value used for determining if the image's bottom left corner should be rounded.
+Boolean value used for determining if the image's bottom left corner will be rounded.

 - **roundTopLeft**

-Boolean value used for determining if the image's top left corner should be rounded.
+Boolean value used for determining if the image's top left corner will be rounded.

 - **roundTopRight**

 Boolean value used for determining if the image's top right corner should be rounded.

+- **autoPlayAnimations**

+Boolean value used for enabling the automatic playing of animated images.
+Note that rounding of such images is not supported and will be ignored.

 ### Events

-- **finalImageSetEvent**
+- **finalImageSet**

 This event is fired after the final image has been set.

-- **failureEvent**
+- **failure**

 This event is fired after the fetch of the final image failed.

-- **intermediateImageSetEvent**
+- **intermediateImageSet**

 This event is fired after any intermediate image has been set.

-- **intermediateImageFailedEvent**
+- **intermediateImageFailed**

 This event is fired after the fetch of the intermediate image failed.

-- **submitEvent**
+- **submit**

 This event is fired before the image request is submitted.

-- **releaseEvent**
+- **release**

 This event is fired after the controller released the fetched image.